AaronGoodrum/soccer-league/README.md

     6.App should display the list of teams ranked according to most number of points earned in command line

+### Testing
+Starting Karma

+When starting Karma, the configuration file path can be passed in as the first argument.

+By default, Karma will look for karma.conf.js or karma.conf.coffee in the current directory.

+### Start Karma using your configuration:
+$ karma start karma.conf.js

+For more detailed information about the Karma configuration file, such as available options and features, please read the configuration file docs.

 ### The Problem

 We want you to create a command-line application that will calculate the